trouze/trouze.github.io/_pages/now.md

 ### How can I get in touch?

 Send me an email to tyler @ this domain.
-Or send me a connect with me and send a message over [LinkedIn](https://www.linkedin.com/in/tylerrrouze/).
+Or connect with me and send a message over [LinkedIn](https://www.linkedin.com/in/tylerrrouze/).

-Thanks to inspiration from <a href="https://medium.com/@mikevardy/why-i-joined-the-now-page-movement-830b1b43fdf6" target="_blank">this article</a>.
+This page in thanks to inspiration from <a href="https://medium.com/@mikevardy/why-i-joined-the-now-page-movement-830b1b43fdf6" target="_blank">this article</a>.